nikhil153/Enigma-PD-WML/README.md

   completed.
 This is useful if, for example, the pipeline fails at a late stage and you want to run it again, without having to re-run time-consuming earlier steps.
 This is the default behaviour.

-- `f` : Path to a file containing a list of subjects to target.
+- `-f` : Path to a file containing a list of subjects to target.

   The path must be relative to your data directory, and the file must be within the `data/` directory or one of its sub-directories.
 The file must contain one subject per line, e.g.